mai-amber/Thermal-Sense/README.md

 Each “note” (sound event) is produced as a simple sine wave, calculated by the formula: sample_value = volume × sin(2π × frequency × time)

-Sine waves are clear and easy to recognize, but may sound “artificial.”

-For richer sound, real instrument samples or more complex waveforms can be used.

 Envelope (Fade In/Out):
 To avoid harsh clicks at the start or end of a sound, each note fades in and out over a few milliseconds.
 This smooths the sound and prevents audio artifacts.